xut806/AC215_ByteBites/README.md

 - Run `ansible-playbook deploy-setup-containers.yml -i inventory.yml`
 - Run `ansible-playbook deploy-setup-webserver.yml -i inventory.yml` after changing details in the `nginx-conf/nginx/nginx.conf` file

+**Our web app is deployed with these Ansible playbooks and ready to be viewed at http://34.68.205.67/**

 ## Deployment With Scaling Using Ansible and Kubernetes